TheodoreWolf/KAN/README.md

 poetry install
 ```

-PySR requires Julia.
-You can install Julia [here](https://julialang.org/downloads/).
+PySR requires [Julia](https://julialang.org/downloads/).
 After installing Julia, make sure you add it to your PATH.